Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we experimentally evaluate different embedding compression methods in DLRM to test their memory compression capability, model quality, training overhead, and inference latency.
-We also design experiments to reveal the influence of neural network models and embedding dimensions.
-We apply the methods on retrieval-augmented LLM and analyze their performance.
-We later discuss current challenges and promising future directions.
+In this section, we experimentally evaluate the embedding compression methods on DLRM (Section \ref{sec:expr:overall}).
+We design experiments to reveal the influence of neural network models (Section~\ref{sec:expr:models}) and embedding dimensions (Section~\ref{sec:expr:dims}).
+We also apply the embedding compression methods to retrieval-augmented LLM (Section~\ref{sec:expr:rag}).
+We later discuss challenges and future directions (Section~\ref{sec:expr:future}).